nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 	CoveredExams – IreadOnlyCollection<int> - A collection of integer values, representing the subject ids of all covered exams by the student.

 	University – IUniversity – The University where the student managed to join, after covering all the required exams.

+## Behavior

+### void CoverExam(ISubject subject)

+	Takes the subject’s id and adds it to the collection of CoveredExams

+### void JoinUniversity(IUniversity university)

+	This method sets value of the property University.